zijiren233/aiproxy/README.md

 ## 🚀 Overview

 AI Proxy is a powerful, production-ready AI gateway that provides intelligent request routing, comprehensive monitoring, and seamless multi-tenant management.
-Built with OpenAI-compatible protocols, it serves as the perfect middleware for AI applications requiring reliability, scalability, and advanced features.
+Built with OpenAI-compatible and Anthropic protocols, it serves as the perfect middleware for AI applications requiring reliability, scalability, and advanced features.

 ## ✨ Key Features